 - 3.1 As a Landlord, the Council has a legal responsibility under the Health and Safety Executive's (HSE's) Approved Code of Practice and Guidance on Legionnaire's Disease (ACOP) L8 to cover the water services for legionella in social residential housing stock.
-Following a Risk Assessment, it is essential that there is good management of any communal water systems under the Landlord's direct control or responsibility. - 3.2 Currently approximately 10% of housing stock is risk assessed each year; the current contractor collects and records information on handheld PDAs.
-These are 'personal digital assistants', which is a term for a small mobile handheld computers which store and retrieve information.
-This information is then stored on a web portal.
-This level of risk assessment is in line with the ACOP L8 HSG 274 guidance that states that similar properties may be reasonably assumed to have similar risks and performance patterns and therefore may be assessed in groups.
+Following a Risk Assessment, it is essential that there is good management of any communal water systems under the Landlord's direct control or responsibility. - 3.2 The current contract with Hertel (UK) Limited (commonly known as HSL) ends on 30th September 2018 and no extension option exists.